nicktu12/linq-lesson/README.md

 }
 ```

-* Linq uses `deferred execution` - linq query is defined, but not executed until the result is required
+* LINQ uses `deferred execution` - LINQ query is defined, but not executed until the result is required

 ## LINQ methods
 * Select()